Incorrect User Identification with Facial Recognition

 Facial recognition will produce far more accurate results if it is matching an individual's face against 100 known faces compared with matching it against 10,000 known faces.
 So, if you have multiple sites and employees do not travel between those sites, you should either:

-• Configure multiple Access Rules (one for each site) so that employees can only use iPads at their sites.
+• Configure your access Rules so that employees can only use iPads at their sites (see: Multi-Site Deployments).

 • Configure NoahFace so that biometrics are not shared between iPads.